esteboix/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

 As I (blindly) expected, the results change a little bit from the original data.
 Maybe the strategy chosen to fill the missing data is not the best, or maybe I lack the statistical knowledge to say that the changes are so small that they are not relevant.
-I'm inclined to say it's the second one.
+I'm inclined to say it's the first one.

 ## Are there differences in activity patterns between weekdays and weekends?